davidlj95/website/README.md

 ### Running GitHub Actions workflows locally

 You can use [`act`](https://github.com/nektos/act) to run GitHub Action workflows in your development machine.
-If using macOs, install it using `brew`:
+If using macOS, install it using `brew`:

 ```shell
 brew install act